buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSphere.md

 Figure 1 &mdash; Sphere geometry

-> EXAMPLE&nbsp; Figure 1 illustrates geometric parameters of the sphere.
+> EXAMPLE  Figure 1 illustrates geometric parameters of the sphere.
 The sphere is positioned within its own placement coordiante system relative to the object coordinate system.
 The origin is the center of the sphere.

 { .extDef}
-> NOTE&nbsp; Definition according to ISO/CD 10303-42:1992
+> NOTE  Definition according to ISO/CD 10303-42:1992
 > A sphere is a CSG primitive with a spherical shape defined by a centre and a radius.

-> NOTE&nbsp; Entity adapted from **sphere** defined in ISO 10303-42.
+> NOTE  Entity adapted from **sphere** defined in ISO 10303-42.

-> HISTORY&nbsp; New entity in IFC2x3.
+> HISTORY  New entity in IFC2x3.

 { .use-head}
 Texture Use Definition